COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 ### 4.3 Definition layout

-1. 1 blank line appears before and after the save frame begin and end codes.
+1. One blank line appears before and after the save-frame begin and end codes.
-The variable part of the save frame begin code is uppercase for categories and lowercase for all others.
+The variable part of the save-frame begin code is upper case for categories and lower case for all others.
-2. `_import.get` attributes are separated by 1 blank line above and below.
+2. `_import.get` attributes are separated by one blank line above and below.
 3. IMPORT_DETAILS attributes are not used.
 4. Attributes in a definition appear in the following order, where present.
 The names in brackets give the order in which attributes